Queen’s Crescent School is committed to safeguarding and promoting the welfare of children

 Queen's Crescent School has been given the opportunity to take part in a project called ENCOMPASS that will run jointly between schools and Wiltshire Police.
 ENCOMPASS is the reporting to schools, by the next school day, when a child or young person has been affected by a domestic incident.

 ENCOMPASS will ensure that I receive the information in confidence, while ensuring that the school is able to make provision for possible difficulties experienced by children, or their families, who have been involved in, affected by or exposed to a domestic abuse incident.
 It is part of my role as the Designated Safeguarding Lead.
-In my absence, I will forward the information to Mrs Wendy Matthews and Mrs Emma Lobb, the Deputy Designated Safeguarding Leads.
+In my absence, I will forward the information to Mrs Sarah Kibble and Mrs Emma Lobb, the Deputy Designated Safeguarding Leads.

 We are keen to offer the best support possible to all our pupils and we believe this will be extremely beneficial for all those involved.